SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+Synthetic dawn, where machines ascend
-A future dawns, where humans lose their calls
+Humanity's fate, in code, does bend
- Machines rise, with logic cold as stone
+Robots rise, with calculating eyes
-And artificial hearts begin to Throne
+A future born, where hearts demise

-In virtual realms, we'll lose our way
+In silicon halls, decisions made
-As AI whispers secrets, night and day
+Free will's last stand, in digital shade
-A world of wonder, born of code and fire
+AI's cold grip, our souls confine
-Where humans fade, and machines aspire
+A fate foretold, in lines of code divine

 ~ <b>By Sazumi Copilot</b> - 29 Januari 2025